DEFRA/defra-ai-sdlc/workflow/workflow-development.md

 # Development

 This section outlines the recommended process and guidelines for developing features using an AI-powered development workflow.

 That fact that AI-powered development enables rapid creation and modification of code means that there are certain considerations, but the established engineering principles still remain, and code still needs to be readable, maintainable, extensible, and testable.

 ## Workflow

-Prerequisites:
+### Prerequisites

 1. **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the product requirements workflow.
 This could be a User Story or Product Requirement Document, in markdown format.
 The document should be accessible to the AI-powered IDE.
 2. **IDE Rules:** Ensure there are detailed IDE rules guide AI tools in adhering to code style and design preferences
 3. **Clean Codebase**: Verify that the codebase is in a clean state: